Balajithegr8/Disease_Predictor/README.md

   - This will help mainly those people who are poor or dont have the luxury to visit the doctors.

 ### **Prerequists**
-You will need Python3 with  NLTK(Natural language toolkit) Library installed.
+* You will need Python3 with  NLTK(Natural language toolkit) Library installed.
-Tensorflow is also needed.
+* Tensorflow is also needed.
-pyttsx3 is also important to run the talk engine which will help the user who have sight issue. speech_recognition library is option.
+* pyttsx3 is also important to run the talk engine which will help the user who have sight issue.
+* speech_recognition library is option.
 Functions using this feature may be added in the future.

 ### **Installation**
-Assumuming the dataset is included in the same folder as `main.py`.<br>
+* Assumuming the dataset is included in the same folder as `main.py`.<br>
-You just need to run the file the required partition and data pre processing will be done by the file itself.<br>
+* You just need to run the file the required partition and data pre processing will be done by the file itself.<br>
-It will install 3 NLTK files
+* It will install 3 NLTK files
-  1. punkt
+  - punkt
-  2. wordnet
+  - wordnet
-  3. omw-1.4<br>
+  - omw-1.4
-All three of these files are neccessary for the working of the program.
+* All three of these files are neccessary for the working of the program.
 After that a `model.h5` file will eb created which will be used in the chatbot.
 Now, just run the `chatbot_v_1.1.py` file.

+### Working
+* This program has two modes.
+    - Chat only
+    - Talk and chat
+* people who have hearing issue can use chat only.
+* people who have eye issue can use 2nd option.
+* This project is maily made to help people who don't have money to visit doctor.

+### License